|Title:||Adjunct Professor, Humanities|

 Essential Duties and Responsibilities

-- Must teach all assigned classes and hours as determined by semester course schedule;
+- All incumbents must teach all assigned classes and hours as determined by semester course schedule;

 - Hold office hours for student conferences (each 3 credit hour course taught requires one hour of student conference time);

-- Submit in a timely manner and maintain, in an electronic format, accurate records of attendance and grades;
+- Submit in a timely manner and maintain in electronic format accurate records of attendance and grades;

 - Provide a classroom environment conducive to learning; establishing and maintaining classroom control;